Buying Guide: Choosing Luggage, Travel Packs, and Carry-Ons

 Recommended use: International travel, weekend trips, overnight stays, or single-day business trips

 Most people try to maximize their carry-on packing, fitting everything they can into the luggage dimensions allowed by the airline.
 This is the way to go when traveling (if you can do it) because it's really nice to know your bag will be arriving at your destination with you.
 Eagle Creek's lightweight carry-ons offer all the features you love—retractable handles, durable wheels, multiple compartments for organization, and more—but in compact sizes that are light, super easy to carry, and designed specifically to fit in the overhead bin (without cramming and slamming).

 Recommended use: Use rolling luggage for business travel, weekend trips, and well... most of the time.

 It's also a good idea to think about whether you want your rolling luggage to have the traditional two wheels or four.
-Many people enjoy having 4-wheeled luggage because the bag glides almost effortlessly by your side, easily rolling down the aisle of a plane.
+Many people enjoy having 4-wheeled luggage because the bag glides almost effortlessly by your side, easily rolling down the aisle of the plane.
 Four wheels also makes travel less strenuous because you're not putting a ton of weight on your wrists.
 Plus, a 4-wheeled bag gives you a little more versatility—for example, if you're pulling your bag up a curb, simply tilt the bag back and pull it on two wheels.
-However, one thing to note about 4-wheeled luggage is if you are doing lots of travel by bus, and will need to store your bag in the upright position, you may want to opt for 2-wheeled luggage, because 4 wheeled bags can move around easily on buses in motion.
+However, one thing to note about 4-wheeled luggage is if you are doing lots of travel by bus, and will need to store your bag in an upright position, you may want to opt for 2-wheeled luggage, because 4-wheeled bags can move around easily on buses in motion.

 Backpacks and Wheeled Backpacks